clemsonciti/palmetto-documentation/docs/software/packages/lammps.md

 #### Lammps build with kokkos and gpu

-- Create a directory called `build-kokos-cuda`
+- Create a directory called `build-kokkos-cuda`
 - Change into this directory.

 ~~~